cmik2/cuisine-expert-class/README.md

 First, I tried to use Yelp's academic dataset for the reviews.
 However, the review data is so voluminous and is a mixture of all the business categories.
 I needed more controlled sample data.
 Thus I decided to extract restaurant reviews from the web using parse_hub.com to create my sample data.
 A target restaurant is a popular Japanese restaurant serving Sushi.

 Analyzing the data from the web, I noticed that many reviewers were commenting about the authenticities of the food but none of them mentioned their background or nationalities, my criteria for this classification.

+Initially, my goal was to adjust the ratings of the cuisine restaurants based on reviewers who have the authenticity experience with the cuisine.
+However, during the data design and analysis phase, I discovered that there were no reviewers who reveal their background and ethnicity in 1000 reviews of my target restaurants.

 Questions raised during the analysis -  Is it merely that we don't have enough people traveled to Japan or from Japan?
 This restaurant is in the area where we have a good number of Japanese communities and business hubs for many companies with business in Japan.
 We should have many people who can be an authenticity expert.
 Perhaps, do we have differences in reviewers' behaviors based on cuisines and types of foods?
 Would reviewers want to comment more about background experience depending on the cuisine such as Chinese food, Mexican food over Japanese food?
 How about Dim Sum over Sushi or Ramen?